stlng1/stlng-pbl/project_5/project_05.md

 >CREATE USER 'username'@'%' IDENTIFIED BY 'password';

-To create a user named 'pretty' that  that can connect from anywhere, use the string below
+To create a user named 'pretty' that can connect from anywhere, use the string below

 ```CREATE USER 'pretty'@'%' IDENTIFIED BY 'pretty';```